The Sheltie Colors

 Sable Sheltie puppies are often born dark then lighten up considerably with the soft puppy coat.
 The color then darkens again as the dog matures.

-The next main category of Sheltie colors is the Black coat, comprising of solid black hairs which make up the dominant coat color.
+The next most common Sheltie coat color is the Black coat, comprising of solid black hairs which make up the dominant coat color.

 The Blue Merle Sheltie